About Westeros Maine Coon – Om oss

 My interest in breeding and the discovery of genetics as tool for breeders was awakened in my teens.
 My family had a wonderful sable collie, and my dream then was to become a breeder of these beautiful dogs.
 I bought the book that at the time was the most extensive for collie breeders, Collie Concept by Bobbee Roos (1982), and was both surprised and a bit concerned by how breeders were taught.
 Culling by euthanasia and other less accepted methods today were quite common, and doubling the merle gene, and mating merle with sable, was allowed in the US, but not in the Norwegian Kennel Club.
 I still sometimes open this book with its colour genetics charts:

-All articles and references for the site in Reading List – alle referanser og mange artikler
+Reading List has references and background – alle referanser og mange artikler

 Contact us: email – send en epost